truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 ---

-> Sell your altcoins.
-Ethereum is obsolete.
-Bitcoin Core and BitcoinXT can coexist.
-Cool new upgrades to Bitcoin are on the way.
-All hard forks have become soft forks.
+> With sidechains, altcoins are obsolete, Bitcoin smart contracts are possible, Bitcoin Core and BitcoinXT can coexist, all hard forks can become soft forks.
+Cool new upgrades to Bitcoin are on the way!

 ![Logo](/images/drivechain.png)